Bob Quinn (baseball, born 1870): Career

 By the 1932–33 offseason, Quinn knew he was at the end of his tether.
 He needed to borrow against his life insurance just to send the team to spring training.
 Realizing that there was no way he could operate the Red Sox in 1933, he began searching for a buyer.
 He found his white knight in lumber magnate Tom Yawkey, who had been looking to buy a baseball team as soon as he turned 30 and gained full access to money in a trust fund set up for him by his uncle and adoptive father, former Detroit Tigers owner Bill Yawkey.
 Former baseball great Eddie Collins, who had attended the same prep school as Yawkey, set up a meeting between Yawkey and Collins during the 1932 World Series.
 The $1.5 million deal closed just before the start of 1933 spring training, and just days after Yawkey turned 30.
 Supposedly, the $1.5 million from the sale of the team was only enough for Quinn to pay off all of his debts from his owning the Red Sox, with no money left over for himself.
 Quinn later said that once the team was sold, "I was broke and out of a job, but I was free of debt.
 I breathed a sigh of relief when it was all over."

 Quinn then became general manager of the Brooklyn Dodgers for two seasons (1934–1935) before joining the Boston Braves as team president and part owner from 1936 to 1945.
 After his 1945 retirement, he briefly served as a sporting goods executive, and then became president of the Baseball Hall of Fame from 1948 to 1951, leaving that position after suffering two strokes.

 Patriarch of sports family

-Quinn died at age 84 in Providence, Rhode Island, and was buried near Columbus.
+Quinn died at age 84 in Providence, Rhode Island, and was buried at Saint Joseph Cemetery in Lockbourne, Ohio.
 His son John J. Quinn took over as the general manager of the Braves following his father's retirement, continuing after the team moved to Milwaukee in 1953, and later served as GM of the Philadelphia Phillies.
 Another son, Rev. Robert G. Quinn, was the athletic director at Providence College.
 His grandson Bob Quinn was the general manager of the New York Yankees, Cincinnati Reds, and San Francisco Giants between 1988 and 1996, and his grandson Jack Quinn served as president of the St. Louis Blues franchise in the National Hockey League.
 His great-grandson Bob Quinn (born 1968) is the former executive vice president, finance and administration, and chief financial officer of the Milwaukee Brewers.